PhMoraiis/phmoraiis/README.md

-# 👋 Opa, chega mais, eu sou o Philipe Morais!
+# 👋 Hi, I'm Philipe

 I'm Philipe Morais, I've been learning to develop since 2022.
 Today I'm studying Software Engineering at the University of Brasilia.
 I also create some development content on my Instagram, making posts to help everyone become a Dev.
 I work mainly in the Front-end area, and I focus mainly on ReactJS and NextJS, but I also have some knowledge in other frameworks.
 For more information access the links below or in the 'Socials' area.
 <br>